wp-plugins/wp-live-chat-support/readme.txt

 == Changelog ==

+= 4.1.9 2014-10-10 - Low priority =
+* Bug fix: Mobile Detect class caused an error if it existed in another plugin or theme.
+A check has been put in place.

 = 4.1.8 2014-10-08 - Low priority =
 * New feature: There is now an option if you do not require the user to input their name and email address before sending a chat request
 * New feature: Logged in users do not have to enter their details prior to sending the chat request.